-The Manchester Grammar School (MGS) is a popular all-through independent school for boys.
+The Manchester Grammar School (MGS) is a popular all-through independent day school for boys.
 It is the single most popular destination for our clients, with roughly 30% of our students choosing to go there.
 Peak Tuition are able to provide expert tuition and help your child prepare for the entrance exam.
-Since 2015, 100% of our students have been successful in gaining admission to MGS after taking the 11+.
+Since 2015, 100% of our students have been successful in gaining admission to MGS after taking the 11+ and 98% at all other stages.
 If you would like a tutor for the Manchester Grammar School entrance exam, the best place to start is by making an enquiry on our contact page.

 The 11+ entrance exam takes place in January and consists of 4 papers:

 Arithmetic A is a straightforward 30 minute assessment, consisting of 20 questions.
 None of the questions require any excessive working out & all topics are likely to have been covered by your child’s prep school.

 Arithmetic B is a more challenging 1 hour assessment, consisting of 11 questions with several sub-questions.
 The questions vary in difficulty and most will require some level of working out or the use of formulas.
 Some of the topics – permutations, for example, are unlikely to have been taught by your child’s school and so the test is designed to highlight mathematical strengths in 11+ candidates.

 English A is a 30 minute assessment that measures your child’s understanding and use of the English language.
 This includes a short comprehension, finding missing works and logic and data.
 Your child should have a varied and sophisticated vocabulary to ensure a strong result on this paper.

 English B is a complex 50 minute assessment that challenges your child with a comprehension followed by a series of questions.
 Those questions vary in style, but heavily require good inference skills and time management.
 Vocabulary is also important for this one, so make it a key focus of your preparation!